active-logic/uta/README.md

 - Howl is a superset of C#: configure which notations are applied, be it on first import, or later.
 - Bi-directional translation imports your legacy (C#) sources.
 - Input Howl source comfortably (VS Code and Atom snippets).
 As you type C#, Howl source is generated; therefore, learning the notation is easy and fun.
+- Publish either C#, Howl scripts, or both.

 In Atom, beautiful syntax highlighting is available.

 ![Image](Documentation/Images/Howl-Sample-Dark.png?raw=true)

-- Use Howl via the CLI (command line interface) or Unity 3D integration.
-- Publish either C#, Howl scripts, or both.
+This repository comprehends the Unity 3D integration.
+If you are looking for the CLI, visit [active-logic/howl](https://github.com/active-logic/howl)

+Howl is free for personal use.
+Over one seat, enterprise users owe a cup of joe, [payable on ko-fi](https://ko-fi.com/eekstork#paymentModal).

 ## Why Howl?